 - Financial history

-Depending on who you are, where you are, and what you do, your identification number can be your Social Security Number (most common), Individual Tax Payer Identification Number, Alien Identification Card Number, or any other government-issued ID number.
+Depending on who you are, where you are, and what you do, your identification number can be your Social Security Number (most common), Individual Tax Payer Identification Number (a tax processing number issued by the Internal Revenue Service (IRS) for individuals who are not eligible for a Social Security number but need to file taxes), Alien Identification Card Number (a number issued to non-citizens by the US government for identification purposes) or any other government-issued ID number.

 Your biometrics are required to further prove your identity and for security purposes.
 You may also need to provide biometrics like your electronic signature to sign paperwork and agree to the bank’s terms and conditions.